VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     submit = SubmitField("Update")
 ```

 These are our 3 user forms.
-With them a user can `register`, `log in` and
+With them, a user can `register`, `log in` and
 update their `settings`.
 Note the use of validators to ensure data
 is appropriate before we use it against our database.
 Here are the custom
 form validators I created to help with registration and settings updates.